Mince Pies recipe

 - Cover the bowl with clingfilm and place in the refrigerator for 30 minutes.

 - Roll out the chilled pastry on a lightly gluten free floured surface until it is approximately 5-6mm thick (just under ¼").
+It's best to do this in small batches as the pastry will dry out quickly and turn crumbly.

 - Using a floured cutter cut out circles of pastry that are slightly larger than the muffin tray holes, place the pastry over each hole and very gently ease it into the base.
+The best size of pastry circle is one that will line the muffin case to the top without sticking out, if it does just trim off with a sharp knife.

-- Fill each pastry case with mincemeat.
+- Fill each pastry case with the pre-prepared or readymade mincemeat.

 - Allow to cool for 15 minutes in the tins before removing onto a cooling rack.